zombifier/My_Stardew_Mods/ExtraMachineConfig/README.md

 * Have its flavor set to the flavor item ID.
   * Note that like the vanilla `FLAVORED_ITEM` rule, if the flavor is `-1` (due to the `NEARBY_FLOWER_ID` macro) it will be kept as-is and mess up the display name if you use `%PRESERVED_DISPLAY_NAME`!
 Stardew Valley 1.6.9 will fix this as part of the new built-in flavor inherit feature, but in the mean time use the field `UnflavoredDisplayNameOverride` (as detailed below) to get around this.
 * Inherit the color of the flavor item, if any.
 If you don't want this, simply put an empty sprite next to the item's sprite on the sprite sheet.
 * Have its price set to the first matching entry of the below list:
-  * The optional third parameter, if specified
+  * The optional third parameter, if specified (and larger than 0)
   * The flavor item's price, if applicable
   * The item's base price otherwise.
 It's recommended that the base price be lower than the potential price of the flavor ingredient item to avoid the unflavored item being more expensive than flavored ones.
-* After the above step, have its price multiplied by the optional fourth parameter
+* After the above step, have its price multiplied by the optional fourth parameter and increased by the fifth parameter.

 Everything else (e.g. display name, etc.) will have to be set manually by the rest of the item/machine query.